 Related reading: 5 Guns Every Prepper Should Own

 Buying ammo the smart way

-Seeing that stockpiling ammo can have a huge impact on your household budget, you need to shop smart.
-The best way to do so is buy what works for your budget for you main caliber.
+Seeing that stockpiling ammo can have a massive impact on your household budget, you need to shop smart.
+The best way to do so is buying what works for your budget for your main caliber.
 You can save a lot of money if you buy in bulk.
 If that’s not possible, you can buy a few boxes of ammunition every paycheck you get.
 It may take time to build a serious stockpile, but it won’t affect your way of living and you won’t cut back on your comfort.

-Another thing that I’ve seen often, even in my network is people spending a lot of money on “funny rounds”, as I call them.
+Another thing that I’ve often seen, even in my network is people spending a lot of money on “funny rounds,” as I call them.
 They buy all sort of ammunition that’s new on the market just for fun, from incendiary shotgun shells to “zombie rounds” or hollow bullets.
 While I can understand the excitement of trying something new and out of the ordinary, I can never understand doing this while you’re on a tight budget.
 The temptation is always there and I recommend controlling yourself unless you have money to burn.

 Other Useful Resources:

 SPEC OPS Shooting (A Green Beret’s guide to combat and shooting and active shooter defense)